Build on imec/EnergyVille’s technology portfolio to boost your process performance for converting energy into molecules.

 Electrolysis is the name of the game.
 Green hydrogen (electrolysis of water) is the start, but not the end.
 Novel electrolysis technologies will enable direct electrolysis of CO2 to produce chemical feedstock or fuels, literally creating molecules out of thin air.

-Imec’s portfolio in nanotechnology is helping to push P2M technology forward.
+By leveraging its portfolio in nanotechnology, imec/EnergyVille is helping to push P2M technology forward.

 A most scalable and efficient way of using renewable energy to create higher-value molecules is electrolysis.
 The process is on a fast track to cost reduction.